sagalosman/project-3/README.md

 # Clique  || Overview
-I join a group of four for this project to create a full stack web app using JavaScript,  MongoDB, ExpressJS and ReactJS.
+I and four of my team-mates had to create a full stack web app using JavaScript,  MongoDB, ExpressJS and ReactJS.
 This is the first time working in a group project at the General Assembly.

 You can view my project live here: ----> https://clique-app.herokuapp.com/